sbracegirdle/sbracegirdle.github.io/_posts/2023-05-17-ship-the-thing.md

 Is our language, library or framework choice fit for purpose?
 Is there a lot of boilerplate or overhead that will slow down the building of features?
 Does the framework tend to lead to verbose or complex code that's harder to work with?
 Again, a lot has been said about the Ruby on Rails/Laravel vs React debate, but I think both are valid (or poor) choices depending on context.

+There can be waste on a personal level too.
+I know personally that social media and collaboration tools can be a distraction, so I try to close or block them as much as possible during periods of focused work.
+I find having breaks from the computer, going for walks, or talking through the problem with others helpful for tackling tricky issues that I'm stuck with.

-In summary, we've all got friction points holding us back in our context.
+In summary, we've all got friction points and waste holding us back in our context.
 Let's use our intuition, but also don't — consider using systems thinking and other analytical methods for finding the pain points in our ecosystem.
 The impediments should become "the way," work hard to remove them, but with the goal of enabling us to *ship the thing*.